hjisaac/recommender-system/README.md

 ## Usage

-Only `CollaborativeFilteringRecommenderBuilder` is implemented for now.
+Only collaborative filtering is implemented now, and it is encaspsulated in the class `CollaborativeFilteringRecommenderBuilder`.

    ```py
    from src.recommenders import CollaborativeFilteringRecommenderBuilder